Privacy Policies Hub

 - Identity and Contact Data: Full name, date of birth, gender, contact details (e.g., phone number, email address, messenger), photograph, work and personal references, and other similar contact data.

-- Employment history and recruitment data: This includes your resume, work history, skills, qualifications, professional background, reference check, interview notes, social media profiles (if applicable), criminal background records, and other information revealed during background checks (subject to applicable law).
+- Employment History and Recruitment Data: This includes your resume, work history, skills, qualifications, assessments completed, interview notes, social media profiles (if applicable), and information related to the outcome of application, details of any offers made, and executed offer.

 - Video Interviews and Recording: We conduct candidate interviews using video technology, which may be used at various stages of the recruitment process.
-The company may record live video interviews to assist in evaluating candidates.
-However, candidates have the right to decline the recording of their interview, and doing so will not negatively impact their opportunity to interview with our company.
+The Company may record live video interviews.
+However, Candidates have the right to decline the recording of their interview, and doing so will not negatively impact their opportunity to interview with our company.

 5. HOW WE USE YOUR PERSONAL DATA